-Discover how a ketamine infusion can relieve various types of depression, suicidal thinking, post-traumatic stress disorder (PTSD), anxiety, obsessive-compulsive disorder (OCD), other mood disorders, and chronic pain conditions.
+Discover how a ketamine infusion can relieve various types of depression, suicidal thinking, post-traumatic stress disorder (PTSD), anxiety, obsessive-compulsive disorder (OCD), and other mood disorders.

 What is ketamine?

 Ketamine is an anesthetic that was approved by the FDA in 1970 and quickly became one of the most widely used anesthetics in the world.
 It has the ability to anesthetize patients quickly and safely with few side effects.
 Unlike many other anesthetics, ketamine does not depress patients’ breathing or circulatory systems, so it is commonly used on the battlefield and in environments without adequate monitoring equipment.